linnabrown/run_dbcan/README.md

 Last updated 12/24/18

 ### updating info
+- ## 15/04/2019 We created a docker which has the same environment as mine.
+You can keep away from complexing setup process.
+Why not try this one!
 - More user friendly
 - Adds `stp hmmdb` signature gene in CGC_Finder.py (stp means signal transduction proteins; the hmmdb was constructed by Catherine Ausland of the Yin lab at NIU)
 - Changes tfdb from `tfdb` to `tf.hmm`, which is added to `db/` directory (tfdb was a fasta format sequence file, which contains just bacterial transcription factor proteins; tf.hmm is a hmmer format file containing hmms downloaded from the Pfam and SUPERFAMILY database according to the DBD database: http://www.transcriptionfactor.org)